syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Value changed event

 Called during a drag when the user is selecting a new value for the pointer by dragging.
-The `ValueChangedEventArgs` handler contains `Value` property.
+The `ValueChangedEventArgs` contains `Value` property.
 Value : Contains drag pointer value.

 {% tabs %}